Where to Visit the Cherry Blossoms in Washington, DC

-Potomac River Cherry Blossom and Monument Boat Tour: If you don’t want to paddle your own boat, take a Potomac River Cruise between The Wharf and Georgetown during peak. $24/round trip or $15/one way.
+Cherry Blossom and Monument Boat Tour by City Cruises: If you don’t want to paddle your own boat, take a Potomac River Cruise leaving from The Wharf, Georgetown, and Alexandria during peak bloom.
+Prices vary but start at $17.

 Meadowlark Botanical Gardens: In Vienna, Virginia, you can visit the cherry blossoms at Meadowlark’s Botanical Gardens throughout the month of April.
 Like the National Arboretum, Meadowlark is home to a few different varieties of trees that will peak throughout the season.
-Plus, you can join them on April 2 for a special photograph class during sunrise ($25/person).
 Dogs and outside food are not allowed in the gardens.

 Special Events to See the Cherry Blossoms

-Artechouse: Renewal 2021: Artechouse near L’Enfant Plaza is an art venue known for its visual masterpieces that bring together art, science, technology.
-From March 12 to September 6, you can check out a larger than life, check out Renewal 2021 highlighting climate change.
-Experience this message of hope and action in this cherry blossom-inspired installation. $24/adults over 16 and $20/children.
+Artechouse: Pixelbloom 2022: Artechouse near L’Enfant Plaza is an art venue known for its visual masterpieces that bring together art, science, technology.
+From March 11 to May 30, you can check out a larger than life, check out Pixelboom highlighting the beauty of the trees through an audiovisual art exhibit. $25/adults over 16 and $16/children.

 Bloomarro: Head to the Warf March 25 – April 3 to celebrate the blossoms with special events throughout the season.
 Plus, don’t miss Blomarro on April 2 including fireworks in the evening.